-- 1. Allowable property uses within a geographically designated DUC are required to be defined for each delineated corridor.
-Additional permitted uses not typically allowed within conventional zoning districts may be allowed by the plan for placement within a DUC (e.g., ancillary rental units, mixed use structures, bed and breakfast structures, neighborhoodtraditional markets, pedestrian-oriented developments, restoration or redevelopment units, etc.).
-Plan must address compatibility issues and transition requirements for adjoining properties and/or zoning districts.
-Allowable land uses may be restricted or expanded for designated sections along a described corridor; however, these changes in allowable property uses must be specifically stated in the plan. - 2.
-Transportation accessibility plans, standards and/or regulations for vehicles, pedestrians, bicyclists, and mass transit, including parking and/or corridor requirements, must be included within the plan.
+- 2. Transportation accessibility plans, standards and/or regulations for vehicles, pedestrians, bicyclists, and mass transit, including parking and/or corridor requirements, must be included within the plan.
 Consolidated commons, transition zones and civic spaces are encouraged to be strategically sited within DUC districts.
 Clustered common parking areas, which also provide strategically sited civic spaces within, and as such, may be dedicated to the city for ownership and maintenance, are encouraged in lieu of constructing individual property parking lots. - 3.
 Streetscape details, plans, standards and/or regulations must be included within the plan.
 Handicapped accessibility is required to be provided in accordance with ADA regulations.
 Greater use of outdoor space (open-air markets, outdoor cafes, etc.) is recommended within DUC districts. - 4.
-StreetscapeFrontage details, plans, standards and/or regulations must be included within the plan.
-Close-Building frontages close to the street with easy pedestrian access are encouraged.
+Streetscape details, plans, standards and/or regulations must be included within the plan.
+Building frontages close to the street with easy pedestrian access are encouraged.
 If developer architectural or site development reviews and/or approvals are required for property development within a DUC, the plan must define the submittal, review and approval process, including time constraints, associated with same.
 Thematic developments for designated areas are encouraged. - 5.
 Minimum development standards; additional permitted uses; special exceptions; and DUC property development covenants and/or regulations, must also be included in the plan for each zoning district and transition zone.